jbcodeforce/openshift-studies/docs/knative.md

 [Redhat knative cookbook](https://redhat-developer-demos.github.io/knative-tutorial/knative-tutorial/index.html).

+## Value prop

+Like any serverless (AWS lambda, openwhisk..) the benefits are:

+* instantly spin up enough server resources to handle tens of thousands of incoming requests
+* more expensive on compute time, but cost zero after
+* spin up a completely separate version of the site to do some prototyping, no need to worry about forgetting a test running forever
+*  No Kubernetes configurations, no load balancers, no auto scaling rules

+### Challenges

+* web socker support, SMTP session
+* With AWS no control of the OS, so difficult to bring your libraries.
+Knative as container fixes this.
+* AWS: functions with less TAM have slower CPU speed.
+This can swing a lot between 5ms to 500ms response time.
+Charged by 100ms increment
+* Using SPA app like React or Angular, the page will be downloaded from a Content CDN server, which leads to have a delay between this web server and the function.
+If you want <50ms response times, then hosting your backend behind API Gateway is not for function.
+* Need non serverless services like VPC, NAT gateways to access other service like storage.
+* to get a granular record of what Lambdas are running, how many times and for how long, measurement and Logging products are not serverless, so cost a lot.
+Specially as you may not control the information sent to the logger (Cloudwatch).
+* Idempotence: AWS Lambda, can execute the same requests more than once.
+Which will generate multiple records written into the DB.
+This is due to retries on errors, and event source set at least once delivery.
+Use request identifiers to implement idempotent Lambda functions that do not break if a function invocation needs to be retried.
+Make sure to pass the original request id to all subsequent calls.
+The original request id is generated as early as possible in the chain.
+If possible on the client side.
+Avoid generating your own ids.
+* Time limit on execution to prevent deadlocked function.
+Difficult to see those functions as they disappear.
+* COLD start: if your function hasn’t been run in a while, a pending request needs to wait for it to be initialized before it can be served: 3 to 5 seconds. nothing the end-user touches could be hosted on Lambda after all
+* view Lambda mainly in terms of what it can do as a high-end parallel architecture

 ## Getting started

 * Install knative CLI with [brew](https://github.com/knative/homebrew-client).
+It will be accessible via `kn`
-* Knative CLI run in docker, [see doc here](https://knative.dev/docs/install/install-kn/#kn-container-images)
+* Or use Knative CLI running in docker, [see doc here](https://knative.dev/docs/install/install-kn/#kn-container-images)
 * To prepare OpenShift [see these instructions](https://docs.openshift.com/container-platform/4.3/serverless/installing_serverless/installing-openshift-serverless.html).
     * The minimum requirement to use OpenShift Serverless is a cluster with 10 CPUs and 40GB memory.
-Use operator hub to install Knative serving and eventing.
+Use operator hub to install Knative serving and eventing servers and brokers.
     * OpenShift Serverless Operator eventually shows up and its Status ultimately resolves to InstallSucceeded in the openshift-operators namespace.
     * Creating the knative-serving namespace: `oc create namespace knative-serving`, and then within the project create an instance.
     * Verify the conditions: `oc get knativeserving.operator.knative.dev/knative-serving -n knative-serving --template='{{range .status.conditions}}{{printf "%s=%s\n" .type .status}}{{end}}'`